knarbmakes/ifworldscollide/missions/first_contact.md

 At the end of each round, players gain 1 victory point for each portal they control.
 To control a portal, you must have a unit within 3 inches of the portal, without any enemy units contesting it.

-First player to reach 12 victory points wins the game.
+First player to reach 12 victory points or the player with the most points at the end of the 5th round, wins the game.

 ## Portal Mechanics